The magic circle member that has its own magic way of doing things.

 Training contract applications

 The firm typically receives around 1,700 applications each year for its 75 to 80 training contracts.
-For the 2016 intake, around 450 students were invited to an interview day - this includes a written exercise, an interview with two partners, a tour of the office with a trainee solicitor and a short interview with HR.
+In 2016 around 450 students were invited to an interview day – this includes a written exercise, an interview with two partners, a tour of the office with a trainee solicitor and a short interview with HR.

 Slaughter and May